LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: Architecture Details

 \section{Architecture Details}

-As shown in Figure~\ref{fig:pipeline} in the main manuscript, we adopt the existing Residual Downsample/Upsample~\cite{zamir2020learning} and Pyramid Pooling Module (PPM)~\cite{zhao2017pyramid} in our LEDNet.
-For reading convenience, Figure~\ref{fig:modules}(a) and (b) provide the detailed structures of Residual Downsample/Upsample and PPM, which are the same as their original configurations.
+As shown in Fig. 4 in the main manuscript, we adopt the existing Residual Downsample/Upsample~\cite{zamir2020learning} and Pyramid Pooling Module (PPM)~\cite{zhao2017pyramid} in our LEDNet.
+For reading convenience, Fig.~\ref{fig:modules}(a) and (b) provide the detailed structures of Residual Downsample/Upsample and PPM, which are the same as their original configurations.